kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 <br/>
 This is the experimental framework of a customizable DIY cloud application for aerial lidar-based individual tree segmentation in R. It serves as a skeleton or guide in creating your own cloud-based tree segmentation app.
 This original workflow was devloped by Katie Nicolato and Alex Feng in cooperation with the Aerial Information Systems Lab at Oregon State University and the US Forest Service.<br/>

-<br/>The app is powered by Amazon Web Service (AWS) EC2 instances and segments input .las files stored in an AWS S3 bucket to output a tree point layer, tree crown layer, canopy height model, digital terrain model and point cloud metrics.<br/>
+<br/>The app is powered by Amazon Web Service (AWS) EC2 instances and segments input .las files stored in an AWS S3 bucket to output a tree point layer, tree crown layer, canopy height model, digital terrain model and point cloud metrics.
+It is fully customizable from instance tier to tree segmentation algorithm and can be configured to run on multiple instances at once.<br/>
-<br/>The app is fully customizable from instance tier to tree segmentation algorithm.

 You must preemptively establish an AWS account, key pair and S3 bucket to deploy the app.
-The app can be customized for deployment across multiple instances at once.<br/>
+You will also need to download a number of software programs to your local machine, which are listed in the section below labeled "Setup for Local Part of the Workflow."<br/>

 #